Technology & Patent Portfolio

 Provisional applications

-Eleven USPTO provisional patents filed across three waves between January and June 2026.
+Eleven USPTO provisional patents filed across three waves between January and May 2026.
 Each filing covers a specific operational mechanism, with claims grounded in production use.

 In Progress · 2026–2027